Visual Arts Camp

 Learning traditional and expressive acrylic painting techniques, students will create dynamic and dramatic paintings that reflect technical excellence.

-• Experimental Drawing Studies - Bjana Lunde
+• Dramatic Drawing Studies - Elizabeth Nache

 • Life Drawing – Ailysh Cooper

-Students will learn to draw the human figure while being introduced to college-level life drawing concepts and techniques.
+Learn to draw the human figure while being introduced to college-level life drawing concepts and techniques.
 A variety of materials will be used while working from a live model.

 • Sketchbook Reimagined - John Zilewicz